Author of The Last Prince of the Mexican Empire, etc.

 The 20th century brought increasing industrialization in pecan production.
 After World War I, writes McWilliams, "pecan trees were becoming carefully managed commodities rather than natural aspects of the southern landscape."
 As for shelling, an important source of employment in San Antonio in the 30s, after some labor unrest, this was given over to machines.

 In World War II the U.S. government gave the pecan industry a push, promoting the nuts as nutritious replacements for meat; and after imposing price ceilings to help promote consumer demand, buying up millions of pounds of surplus pecans (many fed to schoolchildren).
-By the late 1940s, pecans were no longer holiday treats or just for pralines, they were in everything from cakes to cookies to pies, even salads.
+By the late 1940s, pecans were no longer holiday treats or just for pralines, they were in cakes, cookies, pies, and even tossed into salads.
 McWilliams: "The aristocrat of nuts had become a commoner."

 McWilliams brings the pecan through